The Trolley Leaves Calais - Lined up at the carbarn, are three

 Courtesy Seashore Trolley Museum Library

 About 1912 another closed car, No. 8m slightly shorter than the others, was purchased second-hand.
 Later on, as these cars grew infirm with age, the company acquired 5 Birney safety cars from the Boston Elevated Railway.
 These cars were numbered 9015, 9018, 9056, 9061, and 9075.
-They were Brill-built and 6 years old when Calais got them in the fall of 1926.
+They were built by the Brill Company and were 6 years old when Calais got them in the fall of 1926.

 Calais Street Railway "safety" cars, still retaining their